arubalac/KeenIOConnector/README.md

 # KeenIO Anypoint Connector

 KeenIO connector is the connector developed for mule and anypoint studio.
-The connector will be used to send events to the KeenIO analytics engine in cloud
+The connector will be used to send events to the KeenIO analytics engine in cloud from mule esb flow.
+The connection can be easily establkished with minimum set of configuration details.

 # Mule supported versions
 Mule 3.4.x, 3.5.x